Office of Faculty Development & Workplace Culture

-The SEBS/NJAES Office of Diversity, Equity, and Inclusion is committed to supporting diversity, equity, and inclusion as core values in our work, interactions, and planning.
+The SEBS/NJAES Office of Faculty Development and Workplace Culture is committed to supporting an inclusive and positive environment for faculty and their associated communities at Rutgers.
+Fundamental to this work is our ongoing commitment to support respect, dignity, equity, and belonging as core values in our work, interactions, and planning.
 Central to our ability to function as a community of learning and research is practicing respect for each other, developing a culture of belonging, and ensuring a commitment to each individual's dignity.

 Troy Roepke